notaryproject/notary/docs/advanced_usage.md

 ### Rotate keys

 In case of potential compromise, notary provides a CLI command for rotating keys.
-Currently, you can use the `notary key rotate` command to rotate the targets or snapshot keys.
+Currently, you can use the `notary key rotate` command to rotate the root, targets, snapshot, or timestamp keys.

 While the snapshot key is managed by the notary client by default, use the `notary key rotate snapshot -r` command to rotate the snapshot key to the server, such that the